madhur1601/Hyperledger-Assignement/README.md

-# FabricNetwork-2.x
+# Hyperledger fabric

 Steps:

-1) Clone the repo
+clone the repository
-2) Run Certificates Authority Services for all Orgs
+Run the Certificates Authority Services for each Organization For all organisations, create cryptomaterials
-3) Create Cryptomaterials for all organizations
-4) Create Channel Artifacts using Org MSP
+Using Org MSP, create Channel Artifacts.
-5) Create Channel and join peers
+Make a channel and join peers
-6) Deploy Chaincode
-   1) Install All dependency
-   2) Package Chaincode
-   3) Install Chaincode on all Endorsing Peer
+Install Chaincode and all dependencies
-   4) Approve Chaincode as per Lifecycle Endorsment Policy
-   5) Commit Chaincode Defination
+Package Chaincode
+All endorsing should install Chaincode.
+Peer as per the Lifecycle Endorsement Policy, approve Chaincode Define Commit Chaincode
-7) Create Connection Profiles
+Establish Connection Profiles
-8) Start API Server
+Open API Server and Register Users
-9) Register User using API
-10) Invoke Chaincode Transaction
+Make use of Chaincode Transaction Query Blockchain Transaction Invoke Chaincode Transaction
-11) Query Chaincode Transaction
+Query Chaincode Transaction